Financial Position of an Individual or Business

 The various managers in a business make day-to-day decisions about operating the business using accounting information.

-Companies considering extending credit or lending money are interested in liquid assets available to meet payments, as well as claims on assets.
+Companies considering extending credit or lending money are interested in liquid assets (assets that can easily, securely, and quickly be exchanged into cash) available to meet payments, as well as claims on assets.
 They need to be confident that their customers will be able to pay their debts.

 Investors investigate the financial position of a business as one of the factors they consider in deciding whether to invest in the